sunjh22/CNVPipe/README.md

 ## 07. Call SNPs from data

-The reason we do not use GATK for this task is that it requires many known-variant files, which increase the preparation load if for clinical usages.
-I will consider add that option in future development.

 ### 07.1 freebayes

-Call SNP sample by sample (the problem is the accuracy).
+Call SNPs sample by sample (the problem is the accuracy).
 Then filter based on quality score and read depth, this is a critical step.
 We should set different threshold for different depth data.
 The accuracy of SNP calling will affect the correction of CNV in later step.

     freebayes -f ~/data/refs/hg38/analysisSet/hg38.analysisSet.fa mapped/sample1.bam > snps/freebayes/sample1.raw.vcf
     bcftools filter -O v -o snps/freebayes/sample1.filtered.vcf -s LOWQUAL -e 'QUAL<10 || FMT/DP <5' --SnpGap 5 --set-GTs . snps/freebayes/sample1.raw.vcf